Charlie Hancock (rugby union)

-Charlie Hancock (born 13 August 1998 in Australia) is an Australian rugby union player who played for the Western Force in the Super Rugby Pacific Competition.
+Charlie Hancock (born 13 August 1998) is an Australian rugby union player who played for the Western Force in the Super Rugby Pacific Competition.
 His playing position is prop.
 He was signed by the Force for two years in November 2022, and made his debut in round 10 of the 2023 season against the Queensland Reds.
 Charlie would go on to play a total of 5 times for the Force until he was released in September 2024.

 He previously played for Sydney University Football Club, and the Junior Wallabies.